-- As with developing all psychic abilities you can learn precognitive skills too.
+As with developing all psychic experiences you can learn precognitive skills too.
 In the early stages hindsight will reveal your best foresight.
 So keep a diary and write down the hunches you have from day to day.
 Also note all those dreams where you wake and just know there was a meaning there somewhere but may not yet know for sure.
-Make special mention to any key feelings you have during these experiences.
+Make special mention to any key feelings you have during these body experiences.
 Then, as time goes by, events will reveal which of your suspected precognitive thoughts and dreams where true insight.
 As you refer back to your diary or journal you can recall those key feelings.
 Before long you will just know what is precognition and what is not because those feelings will be unique.

 Wiki - Precognition